HadrienG2/3photons-julia/Porting_Notes.md

 - Genuine discontinuity in the mathematical behavior of the computation under study, as in e.g. step functions or absolute values.

-But in Julia it's all too easy to get it wrong, as it's a situation where the language's extremely well thought-out integer-to-float promotion rules, which make use of integers in place of floats a non-issue most of the time, come back to bite us.
+But in Julia it's all too easy to get it wrong, as this is a situation where the language's extremely well thought-out integer-to-float promotion rules, which make use of integers in place of floats a non-issue most of the time, come back to bite us.
 For example, this is type-unstable and slow: